PromptAI/promptdialog/docs/webhook/concept_of_webhook/index.md

   "city": "New York"
 }
 ```
-We shall do the following JsonPath reference and map the value to the slots in Rasa.
+We shall do the following JsonPath reference and map the value to the slots.

 ![webhook-concept-05.png](webhook-concept-05.png)